Prismatic VLMs: Investigating the Design Space of Visually-Conditioned Language Models: Evaluation Protocol

 In this section, we investigate how existing VLMs scale with training time and added data; critically, we examine choices of training time (are we undertraining our models), and how adding diverse datasets impacts downstream performance.

 \textbf{Are we Undertraining?} We explore the impact of training time as a function of training epochs.
 Unlike existing VLMs like PaLI or LLaVa that perform at most a single epoch, we compare performance when training at different numbers of epochs.
-Unsurprisingly, we find (\autoref{fig:pure-vs-chat-13b-scaling}; middle) evidence of severe underfitting with a single epoch, with steady improvement (especially for tasks requiring structured outputs such as RefCOCO) until two epochs, when performance plateaus.
-We find that training for two epochs yields a significant increase in improvement over training for one epoch ($p = \text{0.00440}$).
+We find (\autoref{fig:pure-vs-chat-13b-scaling}; middle) evidence of severe underfitting with a single epoch, with steady improvement (especially for tasks requiring structured output such as RefCOCO) until two epochs, when performance plateaus.
+We find that training for two epochs yields a significant improvement over training for one epoch ($p = \text{0.00496}$).

 \textbf{Adding Additional Vision-Language Data}.
-We investigate \textit{added data} affects downstream performance.
 We identify two recently proposed datasets: LVIS-Instruct-4V \citep{wang2023lvis4v}, obtained by prompting GPT-4V to generate rich synthetic examples from images sourced from LVIS \citep{gupta2019lvis}, and LRV-Instruct \citep{liu2023lrvinstruct} that specifically optimizes for image diversity relative to existing datasets (adding e.g., charts, scientific diagrams, and news printings).
-We find (\autoref{fig:pure-vs-chat-13b-scaling}; right) that adding both datasets improves performance ($p = \text{0.0138}$), but that LRV-Instruct offers most of the resulting performance gain, an indication that sourcing diverse images will be increasingly important to scaling future VLMs.
+We find (\autoref{fig:pure-vs-chat-13b-scaling}; right) that adding both datasets improves performance ($p = \text{0.01459}$), but that LRV-Instruct has a larger impact, indicating the importance of diverse images for scaling future VLMs.